hypercore-cxx/hyper-build/README.md

 ```

 ### BUILD YOUR PROJECT
 To build your project.
-As of now, there is no caching in place.
+Use `DEBUG=true` to show compiler commands.

 ```bash
 build
 ```

+# TODO
+Nice to have - as of now there is no caching strategy.